EGI-Federation/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 ![your account information](GGUS_EGI_AAI_1.png)

-- click the button "Add my shibboleth id to my account" at the bottom of the yellow box.
+- click the button "Add my Shibboleth ID to my account" at the bottom of the yellow box.

 ## Getting supporter privileges